superlinked/VectorHub/docs/building_blocks/vector_compute/readme.md

 Besides Llama-2 and OpenAI, there are other prominent embedding models, ones that specialize in specific data types:

-For images, there are breakthrough model architectures like [ResNet](https://arxiv.org/abs/1512.03385) (Residual Neural Network) that utilize skip connections to enable training extremely deep convolutional neural networks, and Google’s [Inception](https://arxiv.org/abs/1409.4842), which achieves human-level accuracy on image classification by pre-training on large labeled datasets like [ImageNet](https://www.image-net.org).
+For _images_, there are breakthrough model architectures like [ResNet](https://arxiv.org/abs/1512.03385) (Residual Neural Network) that utilize skip connections to enable training extremely deep convolutional neural networks, and Google’s [Inception](https://arxiv.org/abs/1409.4842), which achieves human-level accuracy on image classification by pre-training on large labeled datasets like [ImageNet](https://www.image-net.org).
 By employing advanced techniques (including skip connections and concatenated convolutions), these approaches effectively learn visual features that can be transferred to downstream tasks.

-In the audio domain, [DeepSpeech](https://arxiv.org/abs/1412.5567) and [Wav2Vec](https://arxiv.org/abs/1904.05862) have demonstrated strong speech recognition and audio understanding through pre-training on thousands of hours of speech data.
+In the _audio_ domain, [DeepSpeech](https://arxiv.org/abs/1412.5567) and [Wav2Vec](https://arxiv.org/abs/1904.05862) have demonstrated strong speech recognition and audio understanding through pre-training on thousands of hours of speech data.
 Models like Wav2Vec can generate embeddings directly from raw audio input.

 For the purpose of generating vector embeddings, the top scoring models on Huggingface’s [Massive Text Embedding Benchmark (MTEB) Leaderboard](https://huggingface.co/spaces/mteb/leaderboard) are pre-trained encoder transformer models.